danr/korpusimportkedjan/README.md

 ### Configuration

-Directories are hard-coded into the keep alive script `keep-alive.sh`, and the start server script `start-server.sh`.
+Directories are hard-coded into the keep alive script `keep-alive.sh`, and the start server script `start-server.sh` and the saldo update script `update-saldo.sh`.
 Go nuts!

 ## Frontend